 Yes!
 As long as you meet the academic and work experience requirements outlined above, you are eligible for the CMCS.
 This credential is intended to demonstrate mastery of career services and some counselors have opted to earn it.

 What is the difference between the CCSP and the CMCS?

-The CCSP requires completion of and assessment based upon the Facilitating Career Development (FCD) curriculum.
+The CCSP requires completion of the Facilitating Career Development (FCD) curriculum and assessment based upon that curriculum.
 The CCSP does not have any additional degree requirements.
 The CMCS has both degree and work experience requirements but does not require completion of the FCD curriculum.

 What are the CMCS Domains of Practice, upon which competency and mastery are measured?